The parts of the body that produce, store and remove urine are known as the body’s urinary tract.

 - Go to the toilet as soon as you feel the need to urinate, rather than holding it in.

-- After urination, women should wipe front to back to prevent infections.
+- After urination, women should wipe front to back to help prevent infections.

 - Urinate before and after sex.